COVID-19 Event Protocols

 - Allowing increased fresh air circulation directly through HVAC system and opening doors where possible

 The Dairy Arts Center has improved cleanliness through the following measures:

 - Increased sanitization of high touch areas using EPA approved disinfectants

 - All electronics cleaned with 70% alcohol solution after each use

 - Hand sanitizer available to the public in each space

-We recognize the importance of health and safety during the ongoing evolution of Covid-19 and will gladly refund or exchange tickets for on-site and in person-events only for any reason with no added fees until further notice.
+We recognize the importance of health and safety during the ongoing evolution of Covid-19 and will gladly refund or exchange tickets for on-site and in person-events only for any COVID-19 related reason with no added fees until further notice.
 If you are experiencing any COVID symptoms or believe you may have come into contact with COVID, please do not attend an on-site or in-person event.
 We will refund your ticket or offer an exchange for a future event.
 Please note, this exception does not apply to virtual events.
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.